 - A detailed statement of the applicant's plans for utilizing the time requested.
 This statement should include such information as the time sequence for completion of any project or plan.

 - The names of foundations or institutions, if any, with which the applicant expects to be affiliated during the leave, an outline of special resources available for the proposed work, and the source and amount of any supplementary grants or salary.

 - A statement of evidence of productivity in scholarly or creative work and a brief review of professional activities.

 - If the applicant so desires s/he may submit supporting letters from faculty members of the rank of associate or full professor, or from any other appropriate individuals not necessarily associated with the University.
-Four (4) copies are required of each of these items of support if submitted.
+Three (3) copies are required of each of these items of support if submitted.

-Upon receipt of an application for professional leave, the department chair will prepare the following materials and submit them to the Dean, along with all copies of the materials described above.
+Upon receipt of an application for professional leave, the department chair will review or prepare the following materials and submit them to the Dean, along with all copies of the materials described above.

-- The UW Application for Paid Professional Leave (PDF) form is available online or from your department administrator.
+- Review - The UW Application for Paid Professional Leave (PDF) form.
 The form should include any information about outside funds that are available.
-Please fill out the form completely and carefully.
+Please ensure that the form has been filled out completely and carefully

-Note that salary while on leave may be full or partial depending on the period of the leave and whether the faculty member has full or partial tenure.
-Details are provided in the form document.
+NOTE: The salary while on leave may be full or partial depending on the period of the leave and whether the faculty member has full or partial tenure.
+Salary support is calculated from the tenure-backed, state funded portion of the faculty member’s salary.
+Details are provided on the form and the AHR website.

-The Department Chair will forward all copies of the entire application dossier, along with his or her letter and the Application for Paid Professional Leave form, to the College of Engineering Dean.
+The Assistant to the Chair will forward all copies of the entire application dossier, along with his or her letter and the Application for Paid Professional Leave form, to the College of Engineering Dean.

 On the basis of information provided by the applicant about financial support from outside sources, the details of her/his financial supplement from the University will be worked out by the applicant's department chair in accordance with the formula for professional leave support.